Personalised medicine through open innovationStart Date 30/11/2017 End Date 30/11/2017

 About the European Alliance for Personalised Medicine Congress

-Parallel streams at the congress will include:
+Parallel streams at the congress included:

 - Cancer: a paradigm for personalised health